 Students have received an E in this course because of an academic offense.
 Plagiarism is wrong and will be punished.
 The recent cases of plagiarism were blatant copying from other students and not for incorrect referencing of a quote or incorrectly paraphrasing a sentence from the lab manual.
 Issues concerning incorrect paraphrasing or quotations when an attempt, albeit incorrect, has been made to reference the material will continue to be used as opportunities to help students learn the correct way to use reference material.

 If you paraphrase someone else’s work, you must change both the words and the sentence structure.
 If you quote (i.e. use someone’s exact words), you must use quotation marks around the text.
 In either case, you must reference the source of the material both within your text (in-text) and give a full citation on your Works Cited page.
 If you are unsure how to go about giving a citation, please see Chapter 2 of the lab manual, a MLA style manual, or ask your TA or the lab supervisor.

 The following policies are applied in CHE 111 & 113 in regards to academic integrity and academic offenses:

 - A summary of our academic offense policies is signed by students on the first meeting day of labs.
-An electronic copy of this form is available on the course Canvas site under “Course Info” and the signed copy is available for review in the lab supervisor’s office.
+An electronic copy of this form is available on the course Canvas site and is submitted signed to Canvas for record keeping.